elabftw/elabdoc/doc/contributing.rst

 Code organization
 `````````````````
-* Real accessible pages are in the root directory (experiments.php, database.php, login.php, etc…)
+* Real accessible pages are in the web/ directory (experiments.php, database.php, login.php, etc…)
-* The rest is in app/
+* The rest is in app/ or src/ for PHP classes
-* app/models will contain classes with CRUD (Create, Read, Update, Destroy)
+* src/models will contain classes with CRUD (Create, Read, Update, Destroy)
-* app/views will contain classes to generate and display HTML
+* src/views will contain classes to generate and display HTML
-* app/classes will contain services or utility classes
+* src/classes will contain services or utility classes
 * A new class will be loaded automagically thanks to the use of PSR-4 with composer (namespace Elabftw\\Elabftw)
 * app/controllers will contain pages that send actions to models (like destroy something), and generally output json for an ajax request, or redirect the user.
-* To get a good view of the relations between the classes, get `phpDocumentor.phar <http://phpdoc.org/phpDocumentor.phar>`_, run `grunt api` and visit `_api/index.html`.
-Now check the Class hierarchy diagram from the top right menu.

 i18n
 ````
-* Use the script `app/locale/genPo.sh` to generate the .po file in French.
+* Use the script `web/app/locale/genpo.sh` to generate the .po file in French.

 Miscellaneous
 `````````````
-* if you make a change to the SQL stucture, you need to add an update function in `app/classes/Update.php` and also modify `install/elabftw.sql` and `tests/_data/phpunit.sql` accordingly
+* if you make a change to the SQL stucture, you need to add an update function in `src/classes/Update.php` and also modify `web/install/elabftw.sql` and `tests/_data/phpunit.sql` accordingly
-* you can use the constant ELAB_ROOT (which ends with a /) to have a full path
+* you can use the constant ELAB_ROOT (which ends with a /) to have an absolute path
 * comment your code wisely
 * your code must follow `the PSR standards <https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md>`_
 * add a plugin to your editor to show trailing whitespaces in red
 * add a plugin to your editor to show PSR-1 errors
 * remove BOM
 * if you want to work on the documentation, clone the `elabdoc repo <https://github.com/elabftw/elabdoc>`_
 * if you want to make backups of your dev install, you'll need to edit `/etc/elabctl.conf` to point to the correct folders/config files.
-See `example <https://github.com/elabftw/elabctl/blob/master/elabctl.conf>`_.
+See `example <https://github.com/elabftw/elabctl/blob/master/elabctl.conf>`_
+* use `yarn run build` to build the JS bundles

 Grunt
 `````